Derpitron/rolog.go/README.md

 # RoLog.go
-Go program for Windows which takes the Roblox experiences you join and posts it's link to a discord Webhook
+RoLog is a program written in Golang for Windows which takes the Roblox experiences you join and posts its experience page to a Discord Webhook.
+Remember the games you've played before, or tell your community what you're playing right now!

 ![image](https://user-images.githubusercontent.com/46134462/127735187-d3c6ae1c-7e6d-44d6-bb55-e77a4ead7d1a.png)